niuware/niuware.github.io/documentation.md

 title: Documentation
 ---

-This is a quick documentation on how to use all of the available features in Niuware WebFramework.
+This is the documentation of all available features in Niuware WebFramework.

 1. <a href="#install">Installation</a>
   1.1 <a href="#install-config">Configuration File</a>